nu-I86/sorter-bot/README.md

 # sorter-bot
 A simple Minecraft bot designed to organize chests based on item categories, powered by Mineflayer.
+Commands are only accepted by the username given by the OWNER variable, everybody else gets ignored.

 ## Commands
 I'll revisit this when its ready to use